SivapriyaVenkateswarar/Compiler_Design/Syntax_directed_translator/notes.md

 Semantics: What the program means

-Lexical Analyzer: Converts complicated constructs like identifiers (sequence of characters) to a single unit called tokens.
+Lexical Analyzer: Converts complicated constructs like identifiers (sequence of characters) to a single unit called tokens.\
+* Lexical Analyzer converts a group of characters into meaningful units called lexemes. (lexemes contains <token name, attribute value>
+    - This token name: terminal
+    - Attribute value: pointer to the symbol table.

 Two kinds of intermediate code generation:
 -